sulaman0/substrate-aura-core-chain/README.md

 * If your change introduces a new feature, please check if the local version already had its minor version bumped, if not, bump it.
-* If your change modifies the current interface, please check if the local
+* If your change modifies the current interface, please check if the local version already had its major version bumped, if not, bump it.